 They describe a promising way to convert tobacco leaves into pesticides with pyrolysis.
 That process involves heating tobacco leaves to about 900 degrees Fahrenheit in a vacuum; to produce an unrefined substance called bio-oil.

 The scientists tested tobacco bio-oil against a wide variety of insect pests, including 11 different fungi, four bacteria, and the Colorado potato beetle, a major agricultural pest that is increasingly resistant to current insecticide s.
 The oil killed all of the beetles and blocked the growth of two types of bacteria and one fungus.

-Even after removal of the nicotine, the oil remained a very effective pesticide.
-Its ability of the oil to block some but not all of the microorganisms suggests that tobacco bio-oil may have additional value as a more selective pesticide than those currently in use, the report indicates.
+Even after the removal of the nicotine, the oil remained a very effective pesticide.
+The ability of the oil to block some but not all of the microorganisms suggests that tobacco bio-oil may have additional value as a more selective pesticide than those currently in use, the report indicates.

 Tobacco, used on a small scale as a natural organic pesticide for hundreds of years, is getting new scientific attention as a potential mass-produced alternative to traditional commercial pesticides.